When can intermodal transportation be a solution for you?

 When you rely on over the road transportation, you also have to rely on major roadways.
 When moving your freight to steel tracks, you can avoid routes impacted by construction and congestion.
 Further, your freight service provider’s online tracking helps you see where your freight is at any time – whether on the road or on the rails.

 People have spoken to you about intermodal shipping in the past, but at the end of the day, it’s just too confusing.
-That’s why a freight service provider like Freightquote gives you the freedom to be as hands-on or hands-off as you want with your freight transportation.
+That’s why a freight service provider like Freightquote by C.H.
+Robinson gives you the freedom to be as hands-on or hands-off as you want with your freight transportation.

 Freightquote is an intermodal marketing company (IMC), which means our team handles your shipment from start to finish, with more control over each leg.
 We have contracts with hundreds of drayage companies as well as negotiated rates with all eight Class 1 railroads.